-Stories, whether fiction or creative non-fiction, help us to navigate these global currents and our local waters.
-Gripping narratives with visceral characters allow us to see the world anew.
-Plus, stories are the single best way to promote dialogue.
+Gripping narratives with visceral characters allow us to see the world anew, while navigating global currents and local water.
+Stories are also the single best way to promote dialogue.
+Informed, provocative and thoughtful, Claret Press wants to be part of the conversation about the issues facing us.
+And if there's no conversation, then we'll start one.
+We want to reverse the trend of timid, careful publishing shaped by corporate needs, and instead be a platform outside the framework of traditional publishing.
 We create novels, memoirs, travelogues and other non-fiction books that don’t shy away from the big questions, but aren’t defined by them either.

 Most importantly, our books are just great page-turning reads.

 Claret Press meets all the costs of editing, designing, publishing across multiple formats and marketing our books.
 So we can only publish a limited number of books a year.
 New York audiobook producer Essential AudioBooks has turned seven of our books into audiobooks.
 In Germany, Drachenhaus Verlag has published the German translation of Brushstrokes in Time by Sylvia Vetta.
 Black Tea by Stephen Morris has been shortlisted for a Royal Society of Literature Award.

 If you like books like this, or are interested in the crazy adventures of a micro publisher trying to build idea-sharing and dialogue, subscribe to this website.
 Once a month, you'll get a newsletter about literary events, our latest books, information from the world of micro-publishing, and cute photos of the Claret Press pets.